 Builds upon and expands the students' understanding of race and ethnic relations in American contemporary society.
 Focuses on how immigrant groups adapt to a new country, manifestations of racism and discrimination, as well as the economic and social progress of different ethnic groups.
-Explores how to alter patterns of racial and ethnic inequality through social movements and social policy. (multicultural content) Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Explores how to alter patterns of racial and ethnic inequality through social movements and social policy. (multicultural content) (multicultural content)